History of socialism: Development of modern socialism (1830s–1850s)

 In France, socialists thinkers and politicians such as Pierre-Joseph Proudhon and Louis Blanc continued spreading their egalitarian economic and social doctrines.
 While earlier socialists had emphasized the gradual transformation of society, most notably through the foundation of small, utopian communities, a growing number of socialists became disillusioned with the viability of this approach and instead emphasized direct political action.
 Early socialists were united in their desire for a society based on cooperation rather than competition.
+Proudhon's groundbreaking pamphlet "What is Property?" which declared that "Property is theft" was published in 1840.
+Louis Reybaud published Études sur les réformateurs contemporains ou socialistes modernes in 1842 in France.
+By 1842, socialism "had become the topic of a major academic analysis" by a German scholar, Lorenz von Stein, in his Socialism and Social Movement.

 Chartism, which flourished from 1838 to 1858, "formed the first organised labour movement in Europe, gathering significant numbers around the People's Charter of 1838, which demanded the extension of suffrage to all male adults.
 Prominent leaders in the movement also called for a more equitable distribution of income and better living conditions for the working classes.
 The very first trade unions and consumers’ cooperative societies also emerged in the hinterland of the Chartist movement, as a way of bolstering the fight for these demands".
 The word socialism first appeared on 13 February 1832 in Le Globe, a French Saint-Simonian newspaper founded by Pierre Leroux.

+There were also currents inspired by dissident Christianity of Christian socialism "often in Britain and then usually coming out of left liberal politics and a romantic anti-industrialism", which produced theorists such as F.D.
+Maurice (the British founder of Christian socialism in the mid-19th century), Charles Kingsley (British novelist and socialist, 1860s), and Edward Bellamy (an American utopian socialist influential on the populist movement in the 1880s).
 Leroux, a Christian socialist, saw individualism as the primary moral sickness plaguing society.
 The French politician Philippe Buchez became the leader of the Christian socialist movement in France during the 1830s.
 In 1839 the socialist writer Louis Blanc wrote his first work on socialism, the treatise, La Organisation du Travail.
-The groundbreaking pamphlet "What is Property?" which declared that "Property is theft" was published by Pierre-Joseph Proudhon in 1840.
-Louis Reybaud published Études sur les réformateurs contemporains ou socialistes modernes in 1842 in France.
-By 1842, socialism "had become the topic of a major academic analysis" by a German scholar, Lorenz von Stein, in his Socialism and Social Movement.